orbs-network/orbs-network-typescript/README.md

 # Orbs

+## Note: This repo is not fully compatible with V1 of the Orbs protocol, contributions are welcomed.

 Orbs is a public blockchain built for the needs of apps with millions of users, from SLAs to adjustable fee models to on-demand capacity.

 The Orbs platform is designed with the input of consumer applications such as Kik, and inspired by existing best practices, like those of leading cloud computing platforms.